SteinerSamuel/Net-Centric_Computing/Project_2_WebApplication/FlaskTutorial1/README.md

-# Flask Tutorial 1: Web Framework
+# Flask Tutorial 1: Web Framework & Creating a Flask Application
 The purpose of this tutorial is to go over the core ideas of FLASK.
 This tutorial will go over the following:
 1. generate a web page with input data to your application,
 2. run the application to perform mathematical computations, and